 - Effort maintaining one application: If you find an existing recipe for the container image that can run your application it is as easy as it gets.
 Just download the dolmade, provide the required ingredients, cook your application and start using it.

 Wait?
 Didn't you miss something?

 Yes indeed.
 There is still a high effort to install a particular app and make it work well in a dolmade.
 But when it is done, a recipe specific to that app can be made and published so that other users just need to download the ready-to-use container.

 But what about PlayOnLinux - doesn't it try to achieve the same?

 Well, yes.
 And I liked their idea of having recipes.
-Three things to say:
+But there are some differences:

 - Repositories: The most important factor to make dolmades a

 success seems to me the integration of repositories where users can

 manage recipes, ingredients and cooked dolmades.
 This way dolmades could

 be archived, reproduced, shared or distributed.
 Both solutions offer no special repositories for their resources.